ianfmir/CarroRoboticoNUCLEO-64_STMF103/README.md

 The developed library is located inside the folder entitled as "library".
 Inside the folder entitled "example" there's an example code that uses the functions implemented on the library to make a two wheeled vehicle perform a squared path on the ground.

-The functions implemented in the library allows the vehicle to perform the following movements:
+The functions implemented in the library allows the vehicle to perform the following commands:

 ```C